kellrott/galaxy-tooldev-docs/docs/04_ToolWrapper.md

 Galaxy Data Types
 https://wiki.galaxyproject.org/Learn/Datatypes
 Note on Bam files
-Currently BAM file indices are not stored in the expected manner, ie the file_name + “.bai” (work is being done to fix this issue)
+Currently BAM file indices are not stored in the expected manner, ie the file_name + ".bai" (work is being done to fix this issue)
 The easiest way to fix this issue it to symlink files into the working directory with the correct names.
 As seen in https://github.com/ucscCancer/pcawg_tools/blob/master/tools/gatk_bqsr/gatk_bqsr.xml

 For an input `input_bam`